emerleite/mongo-migrate/Readme.md

     $ ./mongo_migrate run [name] up
     $ ./mongo_migrate run [name] down

+The name can bem the full name or partial name.
+Ex: 20111209002426_add_person.js or only add_person.
+Mongo migrate will first look for a full name and after will fallback to find the file based on the partial name.

 ### All migrations
     $ ./mongo_migrate runall up
     $ ./mongo_migrate runall down